1GeraLdes1/RetroTech-2.5D-Engine/README.md

 **RetroTech** is an experimental 2.5D software raycasting engine written in C++.

-The project is designed as a low-level learning engine inspired by old pseudo-3D games.
-Wall rendering is done through raycasting, without Unity, Unreal Engine, SFML, or any ready-made 3D engine.
+The project is built as a low-level learning engine inspired by classic pseudo-3D games.
+It does not use Unity, Unreal Engine, SFML, SDL, or olcPixelGameEngine.
+The engine uses its own small WinAPI-based pixel backend called **CustomPixelEngine**.

 ## Features

 * 2.5D raycasting renderer
+* Custom WinAPI-based pixel engine
-* Software wall rendering
+* Software framebuffer rendering
+* Manual pixel drawing
 * Procedural wall texture
 * Distance fog
 * WASD player movement